Tesco PLC – Annual report – 26 February 2022

 Property buybacks

-A property buyback is when a property that is currently leased is bought back from the landlord.
-Property buybacks that are a direct purchase of the underlying asset, outside a corporate wrapper, are viewed as the modification of the lease to include a purchase option, followed by the immediate exercise of that purchase option.
-The lease liability is settled and the right of use asset forms part of the cost of the property, plant and equipment acquired, and no gain or loss is recognised in the income statement from the property buyback.
+A property buyback is where a property that is currently leased is bought back from the landlord.
+Property buybacks that are a direct purchase of the underlying asset, outside of a corporate wrapper, are viewed as the modification of the lease to include a purchase option, followed by the immediate exercise of that purchase option.
+The lease liability is settled and the right of use asset forms part of the cost of the property, plant and equipment acquired, and no gain or loss is recognised in the Group income statement from the property buyback.

 Property buybacks inside a corporate wrapper (such as a special purpose vehicle or joint venture structure) that do not meet the definition of a business combination are asset acquisitions.
 The cost of the asset acquisition includes the cash consideration paid and the carrying values of pre-existing lease contracts and any previously held interests.
-No gain or loss is recognised in the income statement from the property buyback.
+No gain or loss is recognised in the Group income statement from the property buyback.

 Note 1 Accounting policies, judgements and estimates (extract 2)